 Beth is an actor, voice artist, producer, and co-director of Joyous Gard.
-Beth is probably best known for her performance as Antigone Funn in the award-winning podcast sitcom Wooden Overcoats, for which she is currently recording Season 3, and for which she has been nominated for Best Actress in a Leading Role in the 2017 Audio Verse Awards.
+Beth is probably best known for her performance as Antigone Funn in the award-winning podcast sitcom Wooden Overcoats (Vulture’s 10 Best Podcasts of 2018), which released its critically-acclaimed third season this year, and for which Beth has been nominated for Best Actress in the 2018 Audio Verse Awards.

 Beth is much in demand for her audio work, with her list of credits including roles in Beef and Dairy Network, Wolf 359, Our Fair City, The Unseen Hour, Greater Boston, Hector VS The Future, and Zombies, Run!

-Theatre credits include The Bashful Lover (Read Not Dead, Shakespeare's Globe), The Awkward Ghost and Monster Hunters, (VAULT '16 and King's Head Theatre, Crowley & Co.), The Bad Seed (Brockley Jack), Xposed (Hen & Chickens Theatre), The Alchemist, The Devil Is An Ass and A Chaste Maid In Cheapside (directed by Jenny Eastop, Rose Playhouse), The Waiting Room (Arts Theatre) and A Midsummer Night's Dream (Cambridge Shakespeare Festival.
+Theatre credits include Indebted To Chance and The Recruiting Officer (Old Red Lion Theatre), Timothy (Snatchback’s debut theatre production and part of 3 New Plays at VAULT ‘18), The Bashful Lover (Read Not Dead, Shakespeare's Globe), The Awkward Ghost and Monster Hunters, (VAULT '16 and King's Head Theatre, Crowley & Co.), The Bad Seed (Brockley Jack), Xposed (Hen & Chickens Theatre), The Alchemist, The Devil Is An Ass and A Chaste Maid In Cheapside (directed by Jenny Eastop, Rose Playhouse), The Waiting Room (Arts Theatre) and A Midsummer Night's Dream (Cambridge Shakespeare Festival).